Bali has this way of slowing everything down.

 ATMOS Spa

 My favourite ritual in Bali.
-Their lymphatic and sculpting massages are incredible — I went three times and would go again in a heartbeat.
+Their lymphatic and sculpting massages were the kind of travel ritual I wanted to repeat — I went three times and would go again in a heartbeat.
 Add the sauna and cold plunge for the full reset.
-You’ll walk out softer, lighter, and clear-headed.
+I left feeling softer, clearer and more settled.

 Grün Resort